Lesson Plan - Get It!

 [T]he Court ends this debate, in an opinion lacking even a thin veneer of law.
 Buried beneath the mummeries and straining-to-be-memorable passages of the opinion is a candid and startling assertion: No matter what it was the People ratified, the Fourteenth Amendment protects those rights that the Judiciary, in its 'reasoned judgment,' thinks the Fourteenth Amendment ought to protect."

-In these two arguments, we can very clearly see the evolution of Jefferson's and Madison's points of view.
+In these two arguments, you can very clearly see the evolution of Jefferson's and Madison's points of view.

 For Scalia, if the Constitution can be used so loosely that five unelected justices have more authority than state governments, the interpretation is flawed.

-For Breyer, if the Constitution is used too rigidly, it would be increasingly difficult to reform society in a uniform way across the country.
+For Breyer, if the Constitution is used too rigidly, it would be increasingly difficult to reform society uniformly across the country.

-Before moving on to the Got It? section, make sure you understand this distinction.
+Before moving to the Got It? section, make sure you understand this distinction.